 New features and options for longer service life and efficient biogas operation

-We constantly develop our products further and adapt them to the special requirements of biogas production with new features and options, to reduce the rate of wear on the components.
+We constantly continue to develop our products and adapt them to the special requirements of biogas production, with new features and options, to reduce the rate of wear on the components.
 One example is the InjectionSystem for rotary lobe pumps.
 It can be retrofitted with minimal effort, prevents damage from foreign matter, increases the pump's suction capability, and therefore also increases its service life.

 Advanced liquid feeding for efficient infeed of solid matter—also for alternative biomass